legendare-algorithms/hardcore-predicate/README.md

   > Wrote python scripts and developed internal tools to automate data clearning & verification tasks
   * IBM: (Americas Student Partner)
   > Company Keynote speaker in 2021 & 2020
-  > Worked with over 2.3  Million students and 116 schools to develop STEM education programs
+  > Worked with over 2.3  Million students and 116 schools to modernize STEM education programs with funding from IBM
   -------------------
   </pre>